ggerganov/kbd-audio/README.md

 ## Description

 This is a collection of command-line and GUI tools for capturing and analyzing audio data.

+### Keytap

 The most interesting tool is called **keytap** - it can guess pressed keyboard keys only by analyzing the audio captured from the computer's microphone.

 Check this blog post for more details: